ThatBeADragon/dungeon_gpt/README.md

 # Dungeon GPT
-A Python script that turns ChatGPT into a D&D DM.
+A Python script that turns ChatGPT into a Dungeon/Game Master for a tabletop roleplaying game.

 ## Installation
 * Clone this repo: ```git clone https://github.com/ThatBeADragon/dungeon_gpt```